ihabwahbi/rl-exec-data/docs/prd/next-steps.md

 # Next Steps

-**Last Updated**: 2025-07-21
+**Last Updated**: 2025-07-22

 ## Epic 1 Complete - Ready for Epic 2 🚀

-With Epic 1 **100% complete** and all technical validations exceeding expectations, the project is ready to begin Epic 2 with the FullReconstruction strategy:
+With Epic 1 **100% complete** and deep research insights integrated, the project is ready to begin Epic 2 with the FullReconstruction strategy enhanced by validated architecture patterns:

 ### 1. Epic 1 Retrospective ✅ COMPLETE
 **All Validations Exceeded Expectations**